gatsbyjs/gatsby/docs/docs/how-to/cloud/deploying-to-fastly.md

 description: "Learn how to deploy your Gatsby Cloud site to Fastly"
 ---

-Gatsby Cloud is a performant platform for building your Gatsby site.
+Gatsby Cloud is a performant cloud infrastructure for building your Gatsby site.
 Even better, it integrates with Content Delivery Networks (CDNs) like [Fastly](https://www.fastly.com/), so you can build and deploy your site seamlessly.

 ## Prerequisites